-The demand for CO_2 allowances is based on the requirement for each compliance entity in the RGGI footprint to obtain one CO_2 allowance for each short ton of CO_2 that it emits from the sale of electricity.
-The following figure shows the relative shares of projected demand for RGGI allowances by compliance entity.
-The largest compliance entity represents only 12 percent of the total projected demand for allowances.
-Nearly half of the projected demand is composed of entities that each account for less than 4 percent of the total demand.
+The demand for $CO_2$ allowances is based on the requirement for each compliance entity in the RGGI footprint to obtain one $CO_2$ allowance for each short ton of $CO_2$ that it emits from the sale of electricity.
+The following figure shows the relative shares of projected demand for RGGI allowances by compliance entity in the fifth control period.
+The largest compliance entity represents 18 percent of the total projected demand for allowances.
+Nearly half of the projected demand is composed of entities that each account for less than 5 percent of the total demand.
 Participation by a large number of entities facilitates the competitive performance of the auction.